deansaxe/wimse-token-exchange-and-translation/draft-saxe-wimse-token-exchange-and-translation-protocol.md

 Token translation fills a gap that development teams must solve for themselves today without standardized mechanisms.
 For example, a common SPIFFE use case is to have a Kubernetes workload assume an AWS IAM role to access an S3 bucket.
 This is accomplished by creating an OpenID Provider (OP) in the Kubernetes cluster and configuring AWS IAM as a Relying Party (RP) to obtain an ID token from the SPIFFE service.
 Using the id token, AWS STS AssumeRoleWithWebIdentity generates temporary sigV4 credentials for AWS allowing the workload to assume an AWS role and any permissions assigned to that role.
 Similar mechanisms have been designed to support multiple cloud providers in the absence of standardized protocols.

 Token translation accounts for different token types, formats, encodings, and encyryption allowing for translation between most, but not all, token types using token translation profiles.
 This protocol does not define the specifics of token translation between arbitrary token types.
 Profiles must be defined to describe token translations between different token types, including any loss of context during translation.
-Where the input and output token are of the same type and the conversion is lossless, the protocol defined within this document is sufficient to meet the use cases defined in <USE CASES DOC>.
+Where the input and output token are of the same type and the conversion is lossless, the protocol defined within this document is sufficient to meet the use cases defined in "USE CASES DOC".
 Not all token input/output pairs are expected to be profiled.

 ## Token Context Enrichment